 And on one level, it feels like the machine broke them.
 Captain Marvel is the work of someone who isn’t super comfortable playing to anything bigger than the orchestra halls they’re used to.
 The action scenes are mostly okay (with one standout I’ll talk about in a bit), but poorly paced; Boden and Fleck try to infuse them with a fluid, unpredictable sensibility, but it comes at a cost the film can’t entirely cover.
 An example: There’s an early action scene where Carol Danvers (Brie Larson) is fighting off a bunch of Skrull warriors; one of them growls at her in a poor attempt to intimidate her, but Carol mockingly growls back before kicking his ass.
 That’s a gag that was used in Stephen Sommers’ The Mummy—not that I’m calling foul.
 But whereas Sommers was smart enough to sell the gag by slowing down the cutting and using close-ups to give the audience a chance to fully absorb it, Boden/Fleck just runs the play like it was an afterthought.
 Granted, that’s what makes it not, you know, outright theft, but the upshot is it lacks impact—and it’s a problem with all the action scenes in this ostensible action movie.
 I can’t tell you how many times I wanted to rub this thing’s shoulders and whisper, “Breathe.”

-There’s other little things that detract from the whole experience of the film: There’s a major continuity error in the first fight that even I, Mr. “Plot Hole Culture Is A Blight On Film Appreciation,” feel compelled to call out (though it’s such a stupid mistake I wouldn’t be surprised if I missed something that explained it), and the alien designs are a little samey, making it difficult to tell one character from another sometimes.
+There’s other little things that detract from the whole experience of the film: There’s a major continuity error in the first fight that even I, Mr. “Plot Hole Culture Is A Blight On Film Appreciation,” feel compelled to call out (though it’s such a stupid mistake I wouldn’t be surprised if I missed something that explained it) [UPDATE 6/18/19: Without going into detail, I sure did.
+I’m leaving this up for academic purposes, but feel free to disregard this complaint.], and the alien designs are a little samey, making it difficult to tell one character from another sometimes.
 As a tentpole, it doesn’t quite hit the spot.
 It’s mid-tier MCU; plenty good, just not impressive when compared to what some of these films have been able to do within Marvel’s tight constraints.
 Yet as unimpressive as that core is, everything swirling around it is interesting and flat-out entertaining, keeping this movie heroically afloat.
 It’s not exactly how I called it, but I’ll sure take it.

 Captain Marvel is set in 1995, but we don’t get to Earth until about the end of the first act.
 We’re introduced to Carol on a distant planet that’s home to an advanced civilization, the Kree.
 The Kree are locked in a war with the shapeshifting Skrulls, who keep invading and colonizing border planets by disguising themselves as ordinary citizens of the galaxy.
 Carol—who lost her memory six years prior—is part of a specialized task force led by her mentor Yon-Rogg (Jude Law).
 One of their missions goes bad, placing Carol in the clutches of Talos (perennial bad guy Ben Mendelsohn).
 Talos is desperate to extract information about possible lightspeed technology from Carol’s memories, alerting her to the whole other life she had on Earth, complete with a best friend (Lashana Lynch) and a very different kind of mentor (Annette Bening).
 Her escape crash-lands her into a Blockbuster Video, and with the help of a young Nick Fury (Samuel L. Jackson), the mission is set: Get her hands on this tech before the Skrulls do, and figure out why she knows so much about it.